Retinoblastoma Care During the COVID-19 Pandemic

 Consider giving your child a Worry Eater as a special friend to help them – and you – through this worrying experience.
 Talking about worries can be difficult, but your child can write or draw their worries and zip them up safe inside the Worry Eater’s mouth.
 These delightfully whimsical creatures are a beautiful bridge between the bright fantasy world of childhood and the reality of heavy human concerns.

 A parent’s recognition of the child’s worries, knowing what to do with them, and how to offer support may be more complex.
-WE C Hope Child Life Specialist, Morgan Livingstone, prepared a Parent’s guide to help with every step of the process.
+Morgan Livingstone CCLS prepared a Parent’s guide to help with every step of the process.
 Learn more about Worry Eaters, and download the guide.

 If you are feeling creative, you can make your own Worry Eater by following this helpful video created by Child Life Specialist Jocelyn Leworthy,